Everything you need to know about giant Australian cuttlefish in South Australia

 What should you wear?

-In the winter months, the water is cold so a well-fitting full length 5 mm or 7mm thick wetsuit with hood, gloves and boots is the way to go.
+In the winter months, the water is cold so a well-fitting full length 5 mm or 7 mm thick wetsuit with hood, gloves, boots and a mask and snorkel is the way to go.
+Fins are also important, as the currents can get strong along that part of the coastline.
 If you haven’t got your own gear you can always hire it from Whyalla Diving Services.

 Do the cuttlefish care that you’re there?